top of page

 Details:

-• The project is occurring on approximately 5.5 acres, or 50 vacant lots in the quadrant of Pierson Road, Industrial Ave, Wager Ave, and North Street.
+• The project is transforming approximately 5.5 acres of vacant lots in the quadrant of Pierson Road, Industrial Ave, Wager Ave, and North Street.

 • These lots are receiving invasive species treatment, brush removal, dead/dying tree removal, and will be planted with native Michigan trees in the spring of 2025.
-The GCD will establish the trees throughout the 2025 growing season and maintain the lots.
+The GCD will establish the trees throughout the 2025 growing season.

 • The lots will remain Land Bank or City of Flint lots.